 The claim for the use of more rigorous experimental methodologies and statistical analyses has been present in the literature for a number of decades (Cohen, 1990, 1994).
-However, it is only in recent years that there has been a strong replicability crisis in the field (Pashler and Wagenmakers, 2012; Cumming, 2008; Ioannidis, 2014; Open Science Collaboration, 2015) and the frequentis-based statistical inference such as the Null-Hypothesis Significance Testing (NHST) has been a key aspect of this debate.
+However, it is only in recent years that there has been a strong replicability crisis in the field (Pashler and Wagenmakers, 2012; Cumming, 2008; Ioannidis, 2014; Open Science Collaboration, 2015) and the frequentist-based statistical inference such as the Null-Hypothesis Significance Testing (NHST) has been a key aspect of this debate.

 More and more researchers are using Bayesian approaches, which radically change the perspective on data analysis and experimental design.
 These approaches are a reliable alternative which can be used to drive inferences offering several advantages compared to the frequentist approach (Kruschke, 2010; Wagenmakers, 2007; Herzog and Ostwald, 2013).
 However, nowadays, sparse applications of this methodology can be found in the field of cognitive neuroscience and neuropsychology.

-The BASIC-NPSY research group aims at promoting an open-science approach for the application and dissemination of bayesian methodologies in the various aspects of cognitive and neuropsychological sciences.
+The BASIC-NPSY research group aims at promoting an open-science approach for the application and dissemination of Bayesian methodologies in the various aspects of cognitive and neuropsychological sciences.

 In particular, the BASIC-NPSY research group will focus its activity in the:

-– dissemination of bayesian approaches to data analysis and inference
+– dissemination of Bayesian approaches to data analysis and inference

 – promotion of open-science approach to the bayesian applications in cognitive sciences and neuropsychology

-– the development of novel bayesian applications to cognitive sciences and neuropsychology
+– the development of novel Bayesian applications to cognitive sciences and neuropsychology

 To apply for membership, please contact the laboratory at this email address: email@example.com